Create your first Substrate blockchain

 Change to the root directory where you compiled the Substrate node template.

 Start the node in development mode by running the following command:

---tmpoption specifies that the node will delete all active data—such as keys, blockchain database, and networking information when you stop the node by pressing Control-c.
-You can use
+developmentchain specification.
+By default, this option also deletes all active data—such as keys, the blockchain database, and networking information when you stop the node by pressing Control-c.
+Using the